jamiewilbraham/azure-docs/articles/cognitive-services/Speech/GetStarted/GetStartedJSWebsockets.md

 ---
 title: Get started with the Bing Speech Recognition API in JavaScript | Microsoft Docs
-titlesuffix: Azure Cognitive Services
+titlesuffix: Azure Cognitive Research Technologies
-description: Use the Bing Speech Recognition API in Cognitive Services to develop applications that continuously convert spoken audio to text.
+description: Use the Bing Speech Recognition API in Cognitive Research Technologies to develop applications that continuously convert spoken audio to text.
 services: cognitive-services
 author: nitinme
 manager: nitinme